Identity Theft Policy

 - recommending changes to the Program;

-- publishing the Program on the Office of Information Technology (OIT) website;
+- publishing the Program on the Information Technology (IT) website;

 - reporting periodically to the Vice President for Business Affairs on the status of the Program.